zarusz/SlimMessageBus/README.md

   - Publish-subscribe
   - Request-response
   - Queues
-  - Hybrid of the above (e.g. Kafka with multiple topic consumers in one group)
+  - A hybrid of the above (e.g. Kafka with multiple topic consumers in one group)
 - Modern async/await syntax and TPL
 - Fluent configuration
-- Because SlimMessageBus is a facade, you have the ability to swap broker implementations
+- Because SlimMessageBus is a facade, you can swap broker implementations
   - Using NuGet pull another broker provider
   - Reconfigure SlimMessageBus and retest your app
   - Try out the messaging middleware that works best for your app (Kafka vs. Redis) without having to rewrite your app.